bergmeister/posh-vsts-cli/README.md

 > $builds = vsts build list --top 3 | ConvertFrom-VstsCli
 ````

-The output conversion is currently only tested for the `build` commands of the VSTS CLI using `PowerShell 5.1` but should work with others as well.
+The output conversion is currently only tested for the `build` commands of the VSTS CLI using `Windows PowerShell 5.1` and `PowerShell Core 6.0-rc` but should work with others as well and with `PowerShell` versions down to 3.0.

 ## Tab Completion